Panallox/Mimick.Fody/README.md

 ### Test

-The library can be tested locally by running the following againstthe solution directory:
+The library can be tested locally by running the following against the solution directory:

 ```powershell
 C:\Path> dotnet test -c Release Mimick.Tests\Mimick.Tests.csproj